mseri/purity/README.md

 - 0.0.2 added a Light theme version (branch light); added Google +, Disqus and Facebook comments (just enable the one you prefer uncommenting it in post.hbs)
 - 0.0.1 first release

-## Known problems

-The social icons do not appear in google chrome.
-I am still working on a fix.

 ## Copyright & License

 Copyright (C) 2013 Marcello Seri - Released under the MIT Lincense.